bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ```
 npm install bartbutenaers/node-red-contrib-onvif-nodes
 ```
 Note: the beta version on NPM is obsolete, so don't use it!!!
+And ***git*** needs to be installed, otherwise the above command won't work!

 ## Support my Node-RED developments